- An incredible early UK import pressing with Shootout Winning Triple Plus (A+++) sound or close to it throughout – exceptionally quiet vinyl too

 - “An engaging listen and served as a proving ground of sorts for both artists’ songwriting chops and for Buckingham’s skills as an emerging studio craftsman.
 Crisp, ringing acoustic guitars and a bottom-heavy rhythm section framed the pair’s songs…”

 We really enjoy playing this album here at Better Records.
 It’s an obvious preview of things to come for these two (and the engineer too!).
 Check out the wonderful early version of “Crystal.”
 On the better copies, it is warm, rich, and sweet — just like it is on the better copies of the Fleetwood Mac self-titled LP.
 In fact, many parts of this album bring to mind the best of ’70s Fleetwood Mac.
 Fans of the self-titled LP and Rumours are going to find A LOT to like here.

 - A superb copy of Electric Ladyland with roughly solid Double Plus (A++) sound on all FOUR sides of this UK import

 - Forget the Track originals – they can’t hold a candle to the Hot Stamper reissues like the one we are offering here

 - Big, clear, tubey, sweet ANALOG sound – we played it good and loud and it was ROCKIN’!

-- Probably the best-recorded of Hendrix’s studio albums – huge studio space and Tubey Magical richness are key to the best sound
+- Probably the best-recorded of Hendrix’s studio albums – huge studio space and the Tubey Magical richness of analog are key to the best sound

 - 5 stars: “…not only one of the best rock albums of the era, but also Hendrix’s original musical vision at its absolute apex.”